gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 Now onto the bright side.
 Professionally, 2010 was an exciting year for me.
 I got my first job as a software developer!
 Here's how that happened.

 There was a small venue close to my college that hosted different events.
-This venue was a "business incubator" -- mind you, not a Sillicon Valley kind of business incubator -- but a tiny Russian one.
+This venue was a "business incubator" -- mind you, not a Silicon Valley kind of business incubator -- but a tiny Russian one.
 I have no idea what businesses they "incubated".
 However, they hosted a talk about software development, and I decided to check it out because I was starving for that kind of content.
 I didn't know any programmers in real life, and I didn't know meetups existed!

 I don't remember what the talk was about now.
 But I knew the person who gave it was an executive in a Russian-American outsourcing company.
 I've been programming since 12, so I approached him and asked if they're hiring.
 He gave me an email, I went through their test exercises, and in a few weeks got the job.